-The hedging instruments assigned specifically to debt instruments are limited to a maximum of the same nominal amounts and have the same established maturities as the hedged items (Note 22).
+The hedging instruments assigned specifically to debt instruments are limited to a maximum of the same nominal amounts and have the same established maturities as the hedged items.

-The GAMESA Group implements an interest rate risk management analyzing periodically, at least every six months, the loans exposure to the interest rates and terms, determining the ideal percentage of fixed or variable rate, always with a non-speculative hedging purposes.
+The GAMESA Group performs a risk management of interest rate analyzing periodically, at least on a semiannual basis, the loans exposure to the interest rates and terms, determining the ideal percentage of fixed or variable rate, always with a non-speculative hedging purposes.